 After visiting the museum’s exhibition on Auschwitz, “Not So Long Ago And Not So Far Away,” students have the unique opportunity of working with professional artists to observe, reflect on, and respond to their experience, school curricula, and world issues through music, movement, film, and sculpture.

 Today, there are fewer and fewer Holocaust survivors left to tell their story.
-Through the Empathy Project 2020 these stories will be remembered and live on through participants as inspiration to make our world a better, kinder, and more loving place.
+Through Empathy 2020 these stories will be remembered and live on through participants as inspiration to make our world a better, kinder, and more loving place.

-SUNDAY, FEBRUARY 16, 2020
+SATURDAY, FEBRUARY 22, 2020

 Have you ever dreamed of joining the circus?
 Come spend the afternoon with us and see what being part of a circus is like.